-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal law that requires colleges and universities to disclose information about campus crime and security policies.
+Joseph Vitiello University Director of Public Safety The Jeanne Clery Campus Safety Act is a federal law that requires colleges and universities to disclose information about campus crime and security policies.

 The Clery Act was signed into law in 1990 as the Crime Awareness and Campus Security Act of 1990.
 This act was spearheaded by Howard and Connie Clery after their daughter was murdered at Lehigh University in 1986.
 Amendments to the act in 1998 renamed it in memory of Jeanne Clery.